jorgebucaran/fisher/README.md

 ## Creating a plugin

-A plugin consists of one or more files in a `functions`, `conf.d`, and/or `completions` directory. `*.fish` files under `conf.d` are also known as snippets and automatically run on shell startup.
-These are the files that Fisher looks for when installing a plugin.
+A plugin can be any number of files in a `functions`, `conf.d`, and/or `completions` directory.
+Most plugins consist of a single function, or [configuration snippet](https://fishshell.com/docs/current/#initialization-files).
+This is what a typical plugin looks like.

 ```
-my-plugin
+foobar
 ├── functions
 │   └── foobar.fish
 ├── completions